0x1eef/ryo.rb/README.md

 All methods that can create Ryo objects support turning a Struct, or OpenStruct object into a Ryo object.
-The following example demonstrates how [`Ryo.from`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#from-class_method) can recursively transform an OpenStruct object into Ryo objects.
+The following example demonstrates how [`Ryo.from`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#from-class_method) can recursively turn an OpenStruct object into Ryo objects.
 The example also assigns a prototype to the Ryo object created from the OpenStruct:

 ``` ruby